immerfroehlich/sequencino/README.md

 To burn the Arduino bootloader to your Atmega 328P- PU you need the following Sketch: https://github.com/WestfW/OptiLoader
-Use the Layout from https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard
+Use the Layout from https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard (with external Clock!)